Section 80GGC of Income Tax Act

 Section 80GGC of the Income Tax Act prohibits deductions for contributions made to political parties under the following circumstances:

-- The donations are remitted by means of cash.
+• The donations are remitted using cash.